zachvalenta/jvns.ca/source/_posts/2014-11-27-ld-preload-is-super-fun-and-easy.markdown

 categories:
 ---

-On Monday I went to Hacker School, and as always it was the most fun time.
+On Monday I went to Recurse Center, and as always it was the most fun time.
 I hung out with [Chase](http://blog.chaselambda.com/) and we had fun with dynamic linkers!